 To lose weight and keep it off, you need a set of skills that involves more than what you eat or popping a poorly studied supplement that will also prove to be a big expense over time.
 Instead, eating well, tuning in to your body’s appetite signals, staying active, getting sufficient sleep and managing stress healthfully are better long-term strategies for weight loss and insulin management.

-- If you’re pregnant or nursing, the calorie levels may be too low and it’s best to avoid supplements unless recommended by your doctor.
+- You’re pregnant or nursing.
+The calorie levels may be too low and it’s best to avoid supplements unless recommended by your doctor.

-- If you have a medical condition, including insulin resistance, prediabetes or Type 2 diabetes, check with your physician before beginning the GOLO diet and Release supplement.
+- You have a medical condition, including insulin resistance, prediabetes or Type 2 diabetes.
+Check with your physician before beginning the GOLO diet and Release supplement.
 If you do go forward with GOLO, you may need to adjust your medications.

-- Chronic dieters and those who have any disordered eating habits should think twice about the GOLO diet.
+- You are a chronic dieter or have any disordered eating habits.
+These people should think twice about the GOLO diet.
 It’s unhealthy to lose and then regain weight repeatedly, and the GOLO diet may contribute to this pattern.